joeycarter/portfolio-builder/README.md

 Leftover cash: $129.16 CAD
 ```

-You can also rebalance while investing additional cash, e.g. with $2000 CAD:
+You can also rebalance while investing additional cash.
+For example, to rebalance your portfolio according to the 50% bonds, 50% equities targets as above, while investing an additional $2000 CAD, run:

 ```console
 $ ./portfolio-builder.py -r 5 -c 2000 -e vanguard --rebalance